 Update Your BIOS & Drivers Instantly!

-- What Exactly Is a BIOS?
+What Exactly Is a BIOS?

 For example, the CPU starts with a microprocessor, which is a piece of hardware.
-This microprocessor executes instructions from software such as the operating system or a third party program.
-Before this can happen, BIOS must be up and running, so that it can launch the operating system.
-For example, the microprocessor can't start loading programs because programs are located on the hard drive.
-The microprocessor doesn't know how to access the hard drive unless it receives instructions from the BIOS.
+This microprocessor executes instructions from software such as the operating system or a third-party program.
+Before this can happen, the BIOS must be up and running so that it can launch the operating system because the CPU can't start loading programs from the hard drive without instructions from the BIOS.

 When a computer boots up, the BIOS goes through a sequence of events including checking the CMOS chip for detailed information about your computer, loading device drivers and interrupt handlers, initializing registers and power management, POST testing, displaying system settings, determining bootable devices, and starting the bootstrap sequence.

 The BIOS needs to be updated on a regular basis, as new hardware standards evolve.